Pluvie/ion/README.md

 See [here for a feature technical overview](doc/README.md) and [here for a full API documentation](doc/API.md).

+## Benchmarks

+See [here](prf/README.md) for a benchmark of ⚡️ION⚡️ features against other languages or implementations.

 ## Ecosystem

 ⚡️ION⚡️ comes with an ecosystem of libraries, which are built using its technology and